bbrali/myappsample/README.md

 # My Sample App
-This is my Sample app to get going with Git.
+This is my Sample app to get going with Git